 If you like custard, why not try my fabulous Portuguese Pastéis de Nata Recipe (Portuguese Custard Tarts)?
 Easy to make and super yummy too.

-If you’ve tried my POPPY SEED CAKE WITH HOMEMADE VANILLA CUSTARD AND NUTELLA or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried my POPPY SEED CAKE WITH CUSTARD FILLING AND NUTELLA or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-Poppy Seed Cake with Homemade Vanilla Custard and Nutella, a fabulous dessert that can be the star of any party.
+Poppy Seed Cake with Custard Filling and Nutella, a fabulous dessert that can be the star of any party.
 It might look posh, but it's super simple to make.
 There are 4 levels of deliciousness: the poppy seed sponge, the vanilla custard, the biscuit layer and the nutella that tops this yumminess.
 Posh enough to be served at special occasions, my poppy seed cake is such a treat!

 - 10 egg whites